- Most energy-efficient cat door for doors

 - Free U.S. Shipping

-Cat doors that insulate well and remain sealed in severe weather are often hard to come by.
+Cat doors that insulate well and remain sealed in extreme weather are often hard to come by.
 With the Endura Flap® kitty door, you won't have to worry about energy loss or natural elements seeping into your home.
-Unlike other common cat doors, Endura doors are lined with magnets on three sides of the dual-walled flap for a secure, weather-tight fit, making them the best cat door option for maximum energy efficiency.
-Engineered to withstand 50 mph winds and temperatures as low as -40°F, the Endura Flap® is a solid, weatherproof cat door that keeps your home at a comfortable temperature without compromising your kitty's freedom to come and go.
+Unlike other common cat doors, Endura doors are lined with magnets on three sides of the dual-walled flap for a secure, weather-tight fit and airtight seal, making them the best cat door option for maximum energy efficiency.
+Engineered to withstand 50 mph winds and temperatures as low as -40°F, the Endura Flap® is a solid, weatherproof cat door that keeps your home at a comfortable temperature without compromising your feline's freedom to come and go.

 - Designed with a heavy-duty aluminum frame for longevity and durability.